 Point of sale technology

 Vaughan Rowsell is founder and chief product officer of POS software developer Vend.
 He also suggests growing businesses adopt tools that offer access to features they may not need today, but will be useful in the future.
 Retailers, he advises, should “ditch the clunky cash register for a cloud-based point-of-sale system.”

 Such services can help you ring up sales on day one but, over time, can integrate with accounting systems, analytics tools, loyalty schemes and more.
 “You’ll save huge amounts of time and money, and will find it much easier to manage your growth and keep track of the business,” Rowsell says.

 But technology can only do so much alone.

-"To grow quickly, small businesses need to put the customer at the core of their business, to drive their data and digital strategy,” says Aniqa Tariq, managing director of consultancy Bluewolf ANZ.
+"To grow quickly, small businesses need to put the customer at the core of their business, to drive their data and digital strategy,” says Aniqa Tariq, vice president of new market activation at consultancy Bluewolf.
 “They need tools that provide actionable analytics and improve data quality to translate overwhelming collections of data into intuitive, automated customer and employee experiences.”